+lrw The last row to be extracted.

+Scope:local

+Type:optional

+Intent: in.

+Specified as: an integer > 0, default: row.

+nz the number of elements returned by this call.
 Scope:local.
 Type:required.
+Intent: out.
+Returned as: an integer scalar. ia the row indices.
+Scope:local.
+Type:required.
 Intent: inout.
-Specified as: an integer array with the ALLOCATABLE attribute.

-ja the column indices of the elements to be inserted.
+Specified as: an integer array with the ALLOCATABLE attribute. ja the column indices of the elements to be inserted.
 Scope:local.
 Type:required.
 Intent: inout.
-Specified as: an integer array with the ALLOCATABLE attribute.

-val the elements to be inserted.
+Specified as: an integer array with the ALLOCATABLE attribute. val the elements to be inserted.
 Scope:local.
 Type:required.
 Intent: inout.
-Specified as: a real array with the ALLOCATABLE attribute.
+Specified as: a real array with the ALLOCATABLE attribute. info Error code.
 Scope: local Type: required Intent: out.
 An integer value; 0 means no error has been detected.